 What I Like About Cutco Cutlery

 - The Cutco brand is known for being high-quality.
-As both a consumer, and a seller, this is extremely important.
-Half the sales battle is won simply by having a solid product to sell.
+As both a consumer and a seller, this is extremely important.
+Half the sales battle is won simply by having a solid product to sell, which Cutco is.

 - If sales is your thing, the guaranteed wage (per appointment) is more than you will get from most (if not all) other direct sales companies.
 It’s not a lot of money, but it’s something… and it will cover some of your expenses.